 - They also, on occasion, use "mental floss" to enhance their mental acuity.
 It works exactly how it sounds.

 Lilly: (Lifts Miley's hair and peers into her ear) "Hey Oliver, I can see you!"Oliver: (Looks into Miley's opposite ear) "Oh, I see you too!"
 (They wave at each other.)

-- In the short lived sitcom The Pitts Lizzy Caplan played a Butt Monkey Bratty Teenage Daughter who at one point gets a pipe lodged through her head (side to side rather than front to back) at ear level and is completely unharmed (other than the social embarassment of being a teenage girl with a pipe through her head.)
+- In the short lived sitcom The Pitts Lizzy Caplan played a Butt-Monkey Bratty Teenage Daughter who at one point gets a pipe lodged through her head (side to side rather than front to back) at ear level and is completely unharmed (other than the social embarassment of being a teenage girl with a pipe through her head.)
 At one point a doctor shone a torch through her pipe and could see out the opposite side.

 - One episode of The Beverly Hillbillies features Granny giving Jethro a physical before he joins the army.
 At one point she is using a candle to look into his ear then, still looking in the same ear, moves the candle to the other side of his head.
 She blows in the original ear, snuffing the candle out.
 "If that boy had six ears, you could play him like an ocarina!"
 Granny concludes.

 - An episode of Victorious had Cat get a butterfly stuck in her left ear.
 After several attempts to get it out Robbie enlists the aid of Andre's grandmother who yells into Cat's left ear, causing the butterfly to fly out the opposite ear.
 Lampshaded by a confused Robbie: